Alignak-monitoring-contrib/alignak-app/docs/use.rst

 You will then be able to perform various actions such as seeing the details of each of its services, acknowledging a problem or planning a downtime for an item (service or host).

 You will also have access to the host's history.
 It may take a while to be available.
 It depends on the number of hosts monitored in backend.

+Another tab called "Problems" is used to display the problems listed by the backend (like a DOWN host or a CRITICAL service).

 WebUI
 -----